John Henry Barlow: Quaker peace work

-In 1915 Barlow was chosen to lead a delegation to the Netherlands to try and bring non-aligned countries together to find a basis for peace negotiations.
+In 1915 Barlow was chosen to lead a delegation to the Netherlands to try to bring non-aligned countries together to find a basis for peace negotiations.
 He was Clerk of the Quaker Yearly Meeting from 1913.
 In 1920 he was chosen to head up a Quaker delegation to Ireland (see below) to appraise the situation during the atrocities committed by the Black and Tans.
 In 1922 he was chosen as the British representative to the Five-Year Quaker Meeting in Richmond, Indiana.

 The UK Defence of the Realm Act 1914 (DORA) gave the government wide-ranging powers in the war period, for instance to requisition buildings or land for the war effort or make regulations creating criminal offences.
 In particular it ushered in a variety of authoritarian social-control mechanisms, such as censorship.
 When the act was brought in, Friends' Service Committee, of which Barlow was a prominent member, recommended that conscientious objectors append the following to National Registration documents: "Whilst registering as a citizen in conformity with the demand of the Government, I cannot conscientiously take part in military service, in any employment necessitating the taking of a military oath, nor in the production of materials, the object of which is the taking of human life."